-- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance management of effective rescues of open canoes, paddled both solo and tandem.
+- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance

+The Leader should be prepared to demonstrate rescue skills in advanced white water within the remit for the award.
+Leaders are required to demonstrate the management of effective rescues.
 These should be informed by an effective decision making process.

-The Leader should be prepared to demonstrate rescue skills in moving water in the advanced canoe white water environment.
-Leaders are required to demonstrate the

 The emphasis for the Leader is that they can be an effective leader of a team.
-This would include the ability to look after themselves and others while paddling in moving water environments of different characters, i.e. narrow and technical, wide and voluminous.
+This would include the ability to look after themselves and others while paddling in advanced white water environments.